michellieo/eJPT/Vunerability Assesment.md

   The second flag was found in the database "mysql"
     <img width="1279" height="699" alt="Screenshot 2025-10-13 at 2 23 58 AM" src="https://github.com/user-attachments/assets/56fd43b6-cda6-4fca-9919-8b56bd26af53" />

+  The clue for the thir flag is: A PHP file that displays server information might be worth examining.
+What could be hidden in plain sight?